Joseph Barbera: Early career

 During high school, Barbera worked as a tailor's delivery boy.
 In 1929, he became interested in animation after watching a screening of Walt Disney's The Skeleton Dance.
 During the Great Depression, he tried unsuccessfully to become a cartoonist for The NY Hits Magazine.
 He supported himself with a job at a bank and continued to pursue publication for his cartoons.
 His magazine drawings of single cartoons, not comic strips, began to be published in Redbook, The Saturday Evening Post, and Collier's—the magazine with which he had the most success.
 Barbera also wrote to Walt Disney for advice on getting started in the animation industry.
 Disney wrote back, saying he would call Barbera during an upcoming trip to New York, but the call never occurred.

 Barbera took art classes at the Art Students League of New York and the Pratt Institute and was hired to work in the ink and paint department of Fleischer Studios.
 In 1932, he joined the Van Beuren Studios as an animator and storyboard artist.
-He worked on cartoon series such as Cubby Bear and Rainbow Parades and an earlier Tom and Jerry.
-This Tom and Jerry series starred two humans; it was unrelated to Barbera's later cat-and-mouse series, although both of these cartoons adopted the name coined in Life in London, a 1821 British novel written by Pierce Egan.
+He worked on cartoons such as the Aesop's Fables, Rainbow Parade and Tom and Jerry series; the latter is not related to MGM's Tom & Jerry series.
 When Van Beuren closed in 1936, Barbera moved to Paul Terry's Terrytoons studio.

-In 1935, Barbera created his first solo-effort storyboard about a character named Kiko the Kangaroo.
+In 1935, Barbera created his first solo-effort storyboard, a prospective eleventh film featuring Kiko the Kangaroo.
 The storyline was of Kiko in an airplane race with another character called Dirty Dog.
 Terry declined to produce the story.
 In his autobiography, Barbera said of his efforts: "I was, quite honestly, not in the least disappointed.
 I had proven to myself that I could do a storyboard, and that I had gained the experience of presenting it.
 For now, that was enough."
 The original storyboard, passed down through the Barbera family, went on sale at auction in November 2013.